AsoTora/AsoTora/README.md

 ### Hello 👋

-I'm a DevOps Engineer working at EPAM and studying CS at BSUIR.
+I'm a DevOps Engineer passionate about developing, building and deploying applications using various technologies.

-📝 You can contact me by andreyw441@gmail.com
+📝 Contact me at: andreyw441@gmail.com

+📝 Connect with me at: https://www.linkedin.com/in/asotora/